Chronicle: The Complete Prestige Recordings

-Chronicle: The Complete Prestige Recordings is a 12xLP box set by American jazz trumpeter Miles Davis, compiling his sessions between 1951 and 1956 for Prestige Records.
-It was issued in 1980, and reissued in 1988 on 8xCD as Chronicle: The Complete Prestige Recordings 1951–1956.
+Chronicle: The Complete Prestige Recordings is a 12×LP box set by American jazz trumpeter Miles Davis, compiling his sessions between 1951 and 1956 for Prestige Records.
+It was issued in 1980, and reissued in 1988 on 8×CD as Chronicle: The Complete Prestige Recordings 1951–1956.
 The box set contains a 64-page illustrated booklet that includes rare photographs, full discographical details, and an analysis of each session by Dan Morgenstern, Director of the Institute of Jazz Studies at Rutgers University.